Handwriting for Humanity

 All entries become the property of the Contest.
 The World Handwriting Contest will not return submitted entries.

-Do NOT mail your entries before January 1.
+Do NOT mail or email your entries before January 1.
 We cannot accept entries with postmark-dates from the previous year.

 -Michael R. Sull-